 Diet

-Certain medications can affect how much of these vitamins your body absorbs.
+Certain medicines can affect how much of these vitamins your body absorbs.
 These include anticonvulsants and proton pump inhibitors (PPIs).

 Treating deficiency anaemia